stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 * [Teaching Machines to Draw](https://research.googleblog.com/2017/04/teaching-machines-to-draw.html) sketches of cats, dogs etc

 You need to have the basic notion of machine learning - classification and validation.
 You can see my [machine learning section](http://p.migdal.pl/2016/03/15/data-science-intro-for-math-phys-background.html#statistics-and-machine-learning), or at least start with this beautiful tree-based [visual introduction to machine learning](http://www.r2d3.us/visual-intro-to-machine-learning-part-1/).
-If you are curious what neural networks are, take a look at this series of videos for smooth introduction:
+If you are curious what neural networks are, take a look at this series of videos for a smooth introduction:

 * [Neural Networks Demystified](http://lumiverse.io/series/neural-networks-demystified)
 * [A Visual and Interactive Guide to the Basics of Neural Networks](http://jalammar.github.io/visual-interactive-guide-basics-neural-networks/) by J Alammar